drogonframework/drogon-docs/CHN-16-协程.md

     for(const auto& customer : list)
         co_await removeCustomers(customer["customer_id"].as<std::string>());
         //                               ^^^^^^^^^^^^^^^^^
-        // This is perfectly fine and prefered although it's a const reference
+        // This is perfectly fine and preferred although it's a const reference
         // since we are calling it from a coroutine
 }
 ```